Tumetsu/kilometrikisa-client/readme.md

 const credentials = await login('username', 'password');

-// Fetch member statistics of your team const memberData = await getTeamMemberStatistics('team-slug', 'competition-slug', credentials);
+// Fetch member statistics of your team const memberData = await getTeamMemberStatistics('team-slug', 'contest-slug', credentials);

-// Fetch public team statistics for current competition const teamData = await getTeamStatistics('team-slug');
+// Fetch public team statistics for current contest const teamData = await getTeamStatistics('team-slug');
 ```

-Team and competition slugs can be found from the kilometrikisa.fi site urls.
+Team and contest slugs can be found from the kilometrikisa.fi site urls.
 For example
 team slug can be found from public team page's url: `https://www.kilometrikisa.fi/teams/<this-is-team-slug>/`
-Competition slug can be found from the team page url when logged in.
+Contest slug can be found from the team page url when logged in.
 Usually it is in form of `kilometrikisa-2022` etc.

 ## Development